Modeling the dynamics of an oil drop driven by a surface acoustic wave in the underlying substrate: Theoretical results

-This approximate formulation shows that the simple traveling-wave solution can capture, at least qualitatively, features of the experimental drops.
-Clearly, however, this description cannot account for the rear flat film left behind the drop and the fact that the actual rear contact line remains practically at rest.
+Figure~\ref{fig:drop_travel}(a) shows the dimensional drop profiles for the values of $A$ considered so far.
+Clearly, drops become taller and narrower as $A$ increases.
+Figure~\ref{fig:drop_travel}(b) shows the dependence of drop speed, ${\rm v}_{\rm f}$, its width, $\rm w$, and the maximum thickness, $\rm h_{\rm Max}$, on $A$.
+Note that this simplified model predicts that the speed depends approximately quadratically on the amplitude, $A$, while the maximum height of the drop depends approximately linearly on $A$, as was found in the full numerics (see Figure~\ref{fig:width}(b)).

-We note that we can use these results also to obtain an approximate value of $U$ by applying a simple formula to estimate the scale of the front speed, ${\rm v}_f$.
-By setting $J \approx 0$ and neglecting both capillary and gravity effects in Eq.~(\ref{eq:dhdxi}), we have
+This approximate formulation shows that the simple traveling-wave solution can capture, at least qualitatively, certain features of the experimental and numerical drops.
+Clearly, this description cannot account for the rear region of the drop (see Figs.~\ref{fig:hx_num} and \ref{fig:drop_travel}(a)) because the values of $h'$ and $h'''$ at the left contact line cannot be determined \emph{a priori}, and both have been set to zero (for lack of better choice) in the traveling wave calculations.